 “This is an aside from early in the play.
 It gives Isabella the opportunity to talk frankly with the audience and to comment on some of the action.
 But taken out of context, it’s important to convey that Isabella is being forced to be married and that the husband-to-be is a fool.”

-“...Within all the sections there’s room for lots of colour, especially when Alice uses different tactics to get Mosby to respond.”
+“Within all the sections there’s room for lots of color, especially when Alice uses different tactics to get Mosby to respond.”

 You can learn more about these monologues here!

-Backstage Expert and actor Robert Peterpaul knows that “searching for the perfect monologue can feel like wishing upon a star.”
-Luckily, he’s rounded up some of the best Disney movie monologues to add a little magic to your audition!
+Actor Robert Peterpaul knows that “searching for the perfect monologue can feel like wishing upon a star.”
+Luckily, he’s rounded up some of the best Disney movie monologues to add a little magic to your audition.
 Here are his picks for Disney monologues for women.

 1. “Aladdin” (2019): Jasmine